MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Membership Inference Attack and Defense.
   - <details><summary>Digest</summary> We propose a novel training framework based on a relaxed loss with a more achievable learning target, which leads to narrowed generalization gap and reduced privacy leakage.
 RelaxLoss is applicable to any classification model with added benefits of easy implementation and negligible overhead.
   </details>

+- I Know What You Trained Last Summer: A Survey on Stealing Machine Learning Models and Defences. [[paper]](https://arxiv.org/abs/2206.08451)
+  - Daryna Oliynyk, Rudolf Mayer, Andreas Rauber.
+  - Key Word: Model Extraction Attacks; Survey.
+  - <details><summary>Digest</summary> Adversaries can create a copy of the model with (almost) identical behavior using the the prediction labels only.
+While many variants of this attack have been described, only scattered defence strategies have been proposed, addressing isolated threats.
+This raises the necessity for a thorough systematisation of the field of model stealing, to arrive at a comprehensive understanding why these attacks are successful, and how they could be holistically defended against.
+We address this by categorising and comparing model stealing attacks, assessing their performance, and exploring corresponding defence techniques in different settings.

 - Reconstructing Training Data from Trained Neural Networks. [[paper]](https://arxiv.org/abs/2206.07758) [[code]](https://giladude1.github.io/reconstruction/)
   - Niv Haim, Gal Vardi, Gilad Yehudai, Ohad Shamir, Michal Irani.